chandrac-01/project_repo/colorful_Memory_Game/Colourful Memory games.md

 4. Fundamentals of web game development: Gain insights into core concepts essential for creating interactive web-based games including array manipulation for shuffling elements, styling elements with CSS, and integrating JavaScript functionalities for game interactivity and dynamics.

+**Summary**
+1. HTML structure: Defines a game titled "Colorful Memory Match Game."
+It includes elements for the game grid, score, timer, and a start/restart button.
+2. Styling: Applies CSS to create a visually appealing layout with specific colors, fonts, and button styles.

+3. JavaScript functions:
+i) generateCards(): Creates card elements with colors for the game. ii) shuffle(array): Randomizes the order of elements in an array. iii) handleCardClick(event): Manages card clicks and checks for matches. iv) startGame(): Resets the game, shuffles cards, and starts a timer.

+4. Event listeners: Listens for clicks on the start/restart button to initialize the game.
+Listens for card clicks to reveal colors and check for matching pairs.